OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 ## Controlled vocabulary (CV)

-Rather than rely on users to generate lists of re-usable keywords, we can instead pre-specify allowable controlled vocabularies for annotation.
+Rather than rely on users to generate lists of re-usable keywords, we can instead pre-specify a set of terms to use in annotation.
+This is usually refered to a controlled vocabulary or CV.

-### Definition

-Any closed, prescribed list of terms.

 ### Key features